victormungai97/nurses_todo_app/README.md

 `{Page_name}` represents the specified page e.g. login, `body` has the actual *screen* widget and `components` is a directory consisting of _constituent_ widgets that have specialized functions and are included in the main screen widget.

+<h5>(b) Navigation</h5>

+This directory contains the code that facilitates movement between and redirection to different screens.
+It does this by utilizing the [`go_router`](https://gorouter.dev/) package.
+Use of the `part of directive` is employed to allow the code to be processed as one file.

+<h5>(c) Widgets </h5>

+Flutter widgets that are reused across multiple pages are saved in this package.
+This is in line with the concept of [`DRY` (*Don't Repeat Yourself*)](https://www.makeuseof.com/tag/basic-programming-principles/).

 _**x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x**_